jschaefer619/DH150-2020S/Pitch/README.md

 ### Design Statement

- Writing this in June 2020, it is especially apparent that top-down homogeneous corporate media outlets do not tell the people's story.
-There needs to be a media platform that is run by people and for people.
+ Writing this in June 2020, it is especially apparent that top-down, homogeneous, and corporate media outlets do not tell the people's story.
+There needs to be media platform run by people and for people.

 UCLA Radio has excellent content and passionate DJ's.
 But it's interface is dated and, at times, downright confusing.

-**It is time to bring college radio, a platform with a longstanding grassroots heritage, into the 21st century to fill this niche in community media.**
+**It is time to bring college radio, a platform with a longstanding grassroots heritage, into the 21st century to fill this niche in community media.** This can be accomplished through design focused on clean aesthetics, streamled navigiation, and increased DJ-listener interactions.

 ### Competitor Analysis